nehavm123/data550final/README.md

 ------------------------------------------------------------------------

-## Instructions for Synchronizing Package Repository and Generating Final Report
+## Instructions for Generating Final Report using Image on DockerHub (Automated Version of Image)
-1. Fork and clone repository from GitHub to local machine
+1. Fork and clone the repository from GitHub to your local machine.
-2. Make sure current working directory of the terminal and console is set to the folder that contains the cloned repository
+2. Make sure the current working directory of the terminal and console is set to the folder that contains the cloned repository.
-3. Make sure `renv` package is installed and the project is activated
+3. To use the image from DockerHub, run `docker pull nehavm123/project_image1:latest` in the terminal.
-4. Run the command `make install` in the terminal to synchronize the package repository
+4. If you have a Windows operating system, run `make report-windows` in the terminal to generate the report.
+If you have a Mac operating system, run `make report-mac` in the terminal to generate the report.
+5. The final report will be generated in the report/ folder on your local machine.

+Link to DockerHub image: https://hub.docker.com/repository/docker/nehavm123/project_image1/general

+## Instructions for Building the Image Locally
+If you would like to build the image locally instead of using the one on DockerHub, use the following instructions.
+1. Fork and clone the repository from GitHub to your local machine
+2. Make sure the current working directory of the terminal and console is set to the folder that contains the cloned repository
-3. Run the command `make report.html` in the terminal to generate the final report
+3. Run `make project-image` in the terminal to build the image locally.

 ------------------------------------------------------------------------